 Apart from the Loop’s undeniable natural wonders, another stunning attraction are the many landmarks on the way.
 In Poznań one will find the traces of the beginning of Polish statehood.
 Owińska and Ląd have their beautiful Cistercian monasteries.
 In Obrzycko you may see an old railway bridge – a monument of technology and also a palace standing on the river bank.
 Another notable residence stands proudly in Sieraków – the Opaliński castle.
 Last but not least in Konin stands the Konin Pillar, the oldest surviving road sing in Central Europe.

-For information about the The Great Waterway Loop of Wielkopolska in English, click HERE.
+For information about the The Great Waterway Loop of Wielkopolska in English, check out the Great Waterway Loop of Wielkopolska Website in English.

 Text: Jacek Y. Łuczak, Jacek Cieślewicz